celehman44/Rap_Lyrics_Analysis/README.md

 Recent hits have more occurrences of the word money that non-hits, however, before 2002 the opposite was true.
 Also in general the word is increasing in popularity over time.

-Here is a bar plot showing artists with the most amount of
+Here is a bar plot showing artists with the most amount of hits

 ![Screenshot](./images/scr_shot_10.jpg?raw=true "Title")